sts10/sts10.github.io/_posts/2022-08-12-efficiently-pruning-until-uniquely-decodable.markdown

 A list is uniquely decodable by this method only if, after repeating this process **infinitely**, there's never a dangling suffix that is also on the original list.
 As you might expect, things get a bit... math-y once we throw in infinity, but \* waves hands \* math!

-For me, I needed to see it in code, so this [Jupyter Notebook](https://github.com/danhales/blog-sardinas-patterson/blob/master/index.ipynb) and [blog post](https://towardsdatascience.com/the-sardinas-patterson-algorithm-in-simple-python-9718242752c3) by Dan Hales helped me get start writing a Rust implementation.
+For me, I needed to see it in computer code, so this [Jupyter Notebook](https://github.com/danhales/blog-sardinas-patterson/blob/master/index.ipynb) and [blog post](https://towardsdatascience.com/the-sardinas-patterson-algorithm-in-simple-python-9718242752c3) by Dan Hales helped me get start writing a Rust implementation.

 ### My code
 Here's [my Rust implementation](https://github.com/sts10/tidy/blob/main/src/display_information/uniquely_decodable.rs), closely adapted from Hales' Python.

 The public function in my module is a function called `check_decodability`.
 It takes a word list and returns a boolean: `true` for uniquely decodable, `false` for not.

-And... drumroll... the function returns `true` when given `["101", "00", "0001", "1"]`.
+And... drumroll... the function returns `true` when given our tricky code of `["101", "00", "0001", "1"]`.

 ## How can we _make_ a not uniquely decodable code uniquely decodable, while preserving the most amount of words from the original list?

 No doubt it's powerful to be able to tell if a given list in uniquely decodable.
 (We're going to need that later!)
-But what I'm really after is an "algorithm to remove the fewest number of code words to make a given list uniquely decodable."
-This is because we want to preserve the most number of words for our long list of words to make passphrases from -- a longer list means (theoretically) stronger passphrases.
+But what I'm really after is an **algorithm to remove the fewest number of code words to make a given list uniquely decodable**.
+Why "the fewest number"?
+Because we want to _preserve_ the most number of words possible for our long list of words to make passphrases from -- a longer list means (theoretically) stronger passphrases.

 To get a better understanding of how this connects to passphrases, let's work through another example.